fsquillace/junest/README.md

 - [bash (>=4.0)](https://www.gnu.org/software/bash/)
 - [GNU coreutils](https://www.gnu.org/software/coreutils/)

-The minimum recommended Linux kernel is 2.6.0+ on x86 32 and 64 bit and ARM architectures.
+The minimum recommended Linux kernel of the host OS is 2.6.32 on x86 (32-bit and 64 bit) and ARM architectures.
+It is still possible to run JuNest on lower 2.6.x host OS kernels but errors may appear, and some applications may crash.
+For further information, read the [Troubleshooting](#troubleshooting) section below.

 ## Method one (Recommended) ##
 Just clone the JuNest repo somewhere (for example in ~/.local/share/junest):